Mind Boggling Performance

 Numeric Case Conversion

-Dyalog APL version 18.0, released in June 2020, introduced the Case Convert system function ⎕C. It was a replacement for the long-lived (since version 15.0, from June 2016) I-beam 819⌶, which was then deprecated.
+Dyalog version 18.0, released in June 2020, introduced the Case Convert system function ⎕C. It was a replacement for the long-lived (since version 15.0, from June 2016) I-beam 819⌶, which was then deprecated.
 (By the way, did you know that the digits 819 were chosen to be reminiscent of the letters BIg as in big — uppercase — letters?)
 It is expected that 819⌶ will be disabled in the next major version of Dyalog APL.

 ⎕C already has several advantages over 819⌶, for example the ability to case-fold rather than lowercase.
 (Did you know that Cherokee syllabary case-folds to uppercase?)
 With today’s release of Dyalog version 19.4.1, we’re happy to announce a further extension of ⎕C, covering scaled format (also known as scientific or E notation) and complex numbers.